Under Our Own Tuscan Sun

 Adoration of the Magi, Albrecht Dürer, 1504

-We were all humbled and a bit overwhelmed at first until I started making comments about the many babies we saw in the many paintings.
-The babies ranged from emaciated to just long and skinny.
+We were all humbled by the artwork and a bit overwhelmed and reverent at first, until I started making comments about the strange looking babies we saw in the many paintings.
+These babies ranged from emaciated-looking to weirdly greenish, long, and skinny.
 Some of them were just laying on the ground like someone forgot their luggage.
-Once we got going it was an hour of “dead baby” jokes under our breath.
-Wholly inappropriate but absolutely hilarious.
-It wasn’t until at least the 16th-century that babies seemed to plump up into the cherub-shaped little Michelin men that we now recognize as healthy.
-I mean how many religious paintings of babies can one take without the need to lighten the mood?
+Once we got going it was an hour of “dead baby” jokes told under our breath.
+Yes, wholly inappropriate but absolutely hilarious.
+Passing through the centuries of artwork, it appears that it wasn’t until at least the 17th-century that the babies seemed to plump up into the cherub-shaped little Michelin men that we now recognize as normal and healthy.
+I mean how many old religious paintings of necrotic babies can one take without the need to lighten the mood?
 I’d say five.

 After the Uffizi, which was incredible despite our discreet juvenile behavior, we were all hungry.
 Earlier in the day when I was wondering around with my camera, I popped in and made a reservation at La Buchetta.
-It caught my attention the evening before when I was out making photographs because the restaurant has converted it’s wine window into a view through to the kitchen where their chefs were cutting thick steaks of aged Florentine beef for passersby.
+It caught my attention the evening before when I was out making photographs because the restaurant has covered its wine window door with glass giving a view through to the kitchen where their chefs were cutting thick steaks of aged Florentine beef as a kind of street theater.
 You’re walking down a darkened street and out of your peripheral vision a flash of metal, downward blur, and somewhat muffled “thump!”
 Talk about entertainment!
 I stood there watching and making photos.
 I guess I caught their attention, too, and got a thumbs up when I was finished.

 Florentine steak

 They received us warmly, as Italians always do.
 Dining out in Florence and being taken care of by animated, friendly restaurateurs is one of life’s great experiences.
-They treated me like they knew me because I had been in a few hours earlier making the reservation.
-The food was everything one hopes it will be—gnocchi, spinach, salads for starters, and then the main event, the steak.
-We had to decide how thick we wanted it and after forefingers and thumbs spread as wide possible, a massive chunk of wood fired meat arrived.
+They treated me like they knew me just because I had been in a few hours earlier making the reservation.
+The food was everything one hopes it will be—gnocchi, spinach, generous salads for starters, and then came the main event, the steak.
+We had to decide how thick we wanted it and after we held up forefingers and thumbs spread as wide possible, a massive chunk of wood fired meat arrived.
 They cut it up in front of us as we ogled it like a pack of circling hyenas before a fallen water buffalo.
-Paired with a couple of bottles of local Tuscan wines of quality, it was an intense experience and we could barely finish it.
-But Marie was not about to let the bone go unfinished.
-Also, the waiter taking care of us insisted that someone eat it, throwing down a gauntlet.
+Paired with a couple of bottles of local Tuscan wines of quality, it was an intense experience and we could barely finish.
+The waiter taking care of us insisted that someone eat the meat on the bone, insisting it was the best part.
+He had thrown down the gauntlet.
+We demurred, all but Marie, who was not about to let that bone go unfinished.

-The next morning after another visit to the breakfast room (thinking, as I ate my soft-boiled egg, hey, maybe I should paint my apartment ceiling…) they brought the car back and I had a drive up into the hills ahead of me.
-We would meet at the first of the two estates that we would be visiting that day, Lamole di Lamole, in Greve in Chianti.
+The next morning after another visit to the breakfast room (thinking, as I ate my soft-boiled egg staring upwards, hey, maybe I should paint my apartment ceiling…) the garage brought my car back.
+I had a drive up into the hills ahead of me.
+I would meet everyone at the first of the two estates that we were visiting that day, Lamole di Lamole, in Greve in Chianti.
 Lamole di Lamole is a small historic winery whose cellars were built in the 1300s.
 Lamole means ‘blade’ in Italian and refers to the repeating undulating hills receding off into the Tuscan mist.

 Unfortunately, there are relatively few places to pull over and get the F out of the way and I would end up with some aggravated Karen behind me (Apologies to the Karens in my life) until I could find a patch of dirt to ditch into.
-I realize that I sound like an old man, but I was driving at what I considered normal speeds, often going over the speed limit, my car beeping at me non-stop, feeling like I was a frightened seal being pursued by a great white shark.
+I realize that I sound like an old man, but I was driving at what I considered normal speeds, often going over the speed limit, my car beeping at me non-stop.
+I felt like a frightened seal looking for a rock to hide behind while being pursued by a great white shark.

 I arrived at Lamole di Lamole ten minutes late.
 The crew hadn’t arrived yet.
-I stepped into the farmhouse tasting room and said hello and the young woman who was giving us our tour.
-She welcomed me and introduced me to another couple who had obviously been waiting.
-I didn’t realize that there would be others and now I felt bad.
-I sat near them apologizing profusely for delaying their day and as we struck up our conversation I learned that they were from Switzerland, but she was Italian and he was British and they had driven from their home to come taste the wines of Tuscany.
-This is the fun of travel and meeting strangers and hearing how other people live lives that you would never think possible for yourself.
+I stepped into the farmhouse tasting room and said hello to the young woman who was giving us our tour.
+She had clearly been waiting for my arrival but welcomed me and introduced me to another couple who had also obviously been waiting.
+I didn’t realize that there would be others and I immediately felt bad.
+I sat near them apologizing profusely for delaying their day and as we struck up our conversation I learned that they lived in Switzerland, but she was Ecuadorian and he was British, they both spoke Italian, and they had driven from their home to come taste the wines of Tuscany.
+This is the fun of travel, meeting strangers and hearing how other people live lives that you would never think possible for yourself.
 Mark, Marie, Eric, and Patricia followed me in shortly after, as they had been delayed by lycra-clad cyclists who dominate the roads in this part of Tuscany (Who can blame them, the scenery from a bicycle must be bucket-list level amazing.)
 Finally we began the tour and our guide was fantastic.
-She was young and brilliant and had been giving tours for a few years and it showed.
-She answered questions and never made anyone feel less-than.
-I made mental notes hoping that I might be able to do this job, too, someday.
-Maybe here in France after I finish my WSET Diploma.
+Although she was young, she was clearly experienced and had been giving tours for a few years, and it showed.
+She answered our questions and never made anyone feel less-than.
+I made mental notes hoping that I might be able to do this job, too, someday—maybe here in France after I finish my WSET Diploma.
 Needless to say the property, the cellars, the vineyards we were able to walk through, and of course, the actual wines, were high-quality.
 It’s the cleanest barrel room I have ever been in and that’s saying something.

 The second property we visited was Castello Volpaia in the tiny village of the same name, located in the Castelvecchi region of Chianti.
 The entire historic village was purchased in 1973 and converted into one giant production facility.
-Every building in the entire town was owned by the winery and while it maintained its historic charming 14th-century look and feel, exterior walls peeling of ochre- and Venetian red-colored paint, exposed stone, and failing shutters with missing slats, inside these buildings were state of the art winery-technology.
-Our guide, Francesco, would lift the metal latch on a double-size barn door and swing open the door to reveal spotlessly shiny and massive tanks of stainless steel with refrigerated jackets surrounding them keeping the wines to very specific temperatures as they aged.
+Every building in the entire town was owned by the winery and while it maintained its historic charming 14th-century look and feel—exterior walls peeling of ochre- and Venetian red-colored paint, exposed stone, and failing shutters with missing slats—inside these buildings were state of the art winery-technology.
+Our guide, Francesco, would lift the metal latch on a double-size barn door and swing it open to reveal spotlessly shiny and massive tanks of stainless steel with refrigerated jackets surrounding them to keep the wines at very specific temperatures as they aged.
 We went deep into the underground cellars and there we saw massive oak foudres, or 900+ liter holding tanks aging the Chianti Classico wines.
-We went in one building and after descending into the cellars we came out of another building.
-It was an incredible experience.
-We made our way back to the tasting room and Francesco asked us to follow him around the corner and upon some brick stairs into a tight corridor and then up some other stairs where he unlocked an ancient wooden door, revealing a room like a library.
+We went in one building and after descending into the cellars we came back up and out of another building.
+It was vast underground complex and an incredible experience to pass through.
+We made our way back to the tasting room and Francesco asked us to follow him up some brick stairs into a tight corridor where he unlocked an ancient wooden door, revealing a an ancient library-like room.
 Only the shelves were full of bottles dating back into the 1950s.
-There was a giant oak table in the center of the room and this is where we would be tasting the wines.
+There was a giant oak table in the center of the room and this is where we would be tasting their wines.
 Again, they did not disappoint.

 The small village of Volpaia in Chianti, Tuscany

-It was an amazing day and we closed it out first by helping Marie clean her shoe off from a massive pile of dog shit she had stepped in when were admiring the view.
+It was an amazing day and we closed it out by first helping Marie clean her shoe off from a massive pile of dog shit she had stepped in when were admiring the view.
 Yes, travel.
 It’s the best.
 Then we went to dinner in Greve.
-Nothing special as far as the food went, but it was local, and we saw long tables full of multigenerational families enjoying their Saturday night dinner together; grandparents, children, and their harried-looking parents in their 30s.
+Nothing special as far as the food went, but it was local, and we saw long tables full of multigenerational families enjoying their Saturday night dinner together; grandparents, children, and their harried-looking parents.
 We had wandered around Greve itself ahead of time and it was quite charming.
-I realize there is a lot of meat in this blog post.
+I now realize there is a lot of meat in this blog post.

 A butcher shop in Piazza Matteotti in Greve in Chianti